Benefits of Massage Therapy

 8 - Boosts Immunity by Enhancing the Lymph Flow and the Body's Natural Defense System

 As metabolic byproducts, toxins and cellular waste accumulate within the interstitial fluid.
 What is not taken back up into the blood stream is left for the lymphatic system to absorb.
-The lymphatic system is a system of vessels that is located throughout the body everywhere blood vessels are located.
+The lymphatic system is a system of vessels that are located throughout the body everywhere blood vessels are located.
 This acts as a secondary waste removal system for the body’s unwanted trash.
 Acting as a press or rolling pin, massage therapy can help push interstitial fluid into the lymphatic vessels and promote the absorption of cellular debris.
 Once absorbed into the lymphatic system, white blood cells can attack and kill foreign invaders, and interstitial fluid can be filtered back into the circulatory system, therefore enhancing immunity.

 9 - Pumps Oxygen and Nutrients into Tissues and Vital Organs with Improved Circulation